charliecalvert/CloudNotes/Assignments/BashExpressScript.md

 ## Overview

+The goal of this assignment is to help you learn how to run and create simple bash scripts.
 Bash scripts help you automate tasks.
-Knowing how to run and create even relatively simple bash scripts can make you significantly more productive.
-The goal of this assignment is to help you learn how to run and create simple bash scripts.
+Knowing how to with even relatively simple scripts can make you significantly more productive.

+There will also be sections learning how to use aliases and environment variables to customize your environment.
+Bash scripts frequently make use of environment variables.
+Understanding how to use them can be a very skill.

 This assignment assumes that you have installed my collection of sample programs called [JsObjects][elf-js-objects] on your system.
 When reviewing the [JsObjects README][e]f-js-objects], be sure to read the section on Navigating JsObjects.

 ## Step One: Learn to Navigate {#navigate}

-Let's take a few moments to be sure you know a little bit about how to navigate through your clone of the JsObjects repository.
+Let's take a few moments to be sure you know a little bit about environment variables.
+In particular, you will how to use them to navigate through your clone of the JsObjects repository.

 As you learned in the JsObjects README file, navigation through JsObjects relies upon code found in your **.bash_aliases** file.
+If your **.bash_aliases** file is set up right, a number of commands should all run without error.

 **NOTE**: _Recall that you can find my [.bash_aliases][jsba] file on GitHub._

-If your **.bash_aliases** file is set up right, a number of commands should all run without error.
 Let's start by running a lengthy command that does not rely on any of the aliases or environment variables found in my **.bash_aliases** file:

 ```bash
 ls ~/Git/JsObjects/Utilities/SetupLinuxBox/.bash_aliases
 ```

-Here is another, and slightly shorter, way to run the same command:
+Here is another, and slightly shorter, way to run the same command.
+Note that is uses an environment variable called JSOBJECTS:

 ```bash
 ls $JSOBJECTS/Utilities/SetupLinuxBox/.bash_aliases
 ```

+**NOTE**: _The Bash shell is case sensitive.
+Thus JsObjects and JSOBJECTS are entirely different variables.
+In our case, JsObjects is the name of my repository, while JSOBJECTS is an identifier (variable) found in my **.bash_aliases** file._

-Run both of these commands and create a screenshot that shows the output.
+Run both of the commands shown above and create a screenshot that shows the output.
 Call the screenshot: **BashAliasListing.png**

-**NOTE**: _If $JSOBJECTS is not defined, this is a problem with your .bashrc or .bash_aliases file.
+**NOTE**: _If $JSOBJECTS is not defined, there is probably a problem with your **.bashrc** or **.bash_aliases** file.
 See these document for details:_

 - [.bash_aliases][jsba]
 - [Configure Linux][configure-linux]